Small Batch Classic Tomato Sauce Recipe! Fresh, flavorful, easy to make, and perfect to serve with pasta, chicken or fish. So incredibly delicious!

-This sauce is made with fresh ingredients and the recipe will yield about 2 cups of the best tasting tomato sauce you’ve ever tried.
+This classic tomato sauce is made using fresh ingredients and will yield about 2 cups of the best tasting tomato sauce you’ve ever tried.

 Homemade Tomato Sauce

-Huge Sunday dinners are pretty common in large Italian-American families.
+Huge Sunday meals are pretty common in large Italian-American families.
 Nella mia casa di bisnonna, or in my great-grandmother’s house, cooking began very early in the morning and went on until we all sat down to eat.
-The incredible aroma of tomato sauce and other family favorite recipes cooking on the stove could be detected from the driveway.

-My mother’s grandmother, Mamma as she was called by all the family, prepared and cooked our traditional Sunday meal.
-Sure, she had lots of helpful hands in the kitchen and as she got older and was confined to a wheelchair, Mamma supervised the many family cooks in the kitchen, making sure all of the dishes were prepared properly.
+My mother’s grandmother, “Mamma” as she was called by all the family, prepared and cooked our traditional Sunday meal.
+She always had lots of helpful hands in the kitchen.
+As Mamma got older and was confined to a wheelchair, she mainly supervised, making sure all of the dishes were prepared properly.

 How To Make Tomato Sauce

-She made her tomato sauce with carrots, celery, onions and garlic as the base.
-As these vegetables cooked and softened, my mother would pour in canned diced tomatoes and spices.
+My mother made her tomato sauce with carrots, celery, onions and garlic as the base.
+As these vegetables cooked and softened, my mother poured in canned diced tomatoes and spices.
 She let the sauce simmer to allow the flavors to really come together.
 Then she finished it with butter and a spoonful or two of honey.

-I took this tried and true family recipe and scaled it down to a small batch recipe.
+I took my family recipe and scaled it down to a small batch recipe.
 If you’re cooking for only one or two people, you really may not need (or want) to make a normal sized batch of tomato sauce.
-This small batch tomato sauce recipe is for you.
-It makes about 2 cups, enough for one or two meals.
+This small batch tomato sauce recipe makes about 2 cups.

 For more information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.